 ANDERSON, James Wesley World War I

 From Turriff area.
+Unable to identify him on records.

 ARMSTRONG, Alexander World War I

 From New Carlow area.
 Born Sept 20, 1892.
 Sergeant.
-Regiment No. 2125808
+Unable to clarify him on records.

-BEAUDERIE, Richard World War I
+BEAUDERIE, Richard Benjamin World War I

 Private.
 Regimental number No 636538.
 Born May 2, 1894 at Coe Hill, Ontario.
 Enlisted Jan 27, 1916 at Coe Hill.
 155th Overseas Battalion.
 Age 23 years 5 months.
 5 ft 9 inches.
 Fair complexion.
 Grey eyes (later hazel), Brown Hair.
 Farmer.
 Next of kin David Bird, brother, address Coe Hill.
 Single.
 Methodist.
 Left Canada August 1916 on ship S. S. Northlands.
 In France Nov 29, 1916 to Nov 29, 1918.
 Frank received permission to marry on May 7, 1919.
 He also was wounded and treated in hospital.
 Returned to Canada July 11, 1919.